JoinColony/colonyJS/docs/_Intro_Welcome.md

 ## Get Started

-Everything you need to create your first colony and task is in [Get Started](/colonyjs/intro-get-started).
+Everything you need to create your first colony and make your first payment is in [Get Started](/colonyjs/intro-get-started).
 If you need to set up a local development environment, check out [Local Setup](/colonyjs/intro-local-setup).
 If you have any questions, please don't hesitate to reach out to us on [Discourse](https://build.colony.io) or [Gitter](https://gitter.im/JoinColony/colonyJS)!

 ## Contribute